VAT Inspections & Investigations

 Occasionally, an HMRC VAT Investigation will commence as a Criminal Tax Investigation, particularly where HMRC already have evidence of fraudulent returns, forgery or providing false information in a previous inquiry.

 But the vast majority of the time a VAT investigation starts as a VAT inspection.
-This may be because HMRC believe that there are queries or irregularities that a targeted VAT inspection will reveal.
+This may be because HMRC believes that there are queries or irregularities that a targeted VAT inspection will reveal.
 However, very often this starts out as a purely routine VAT inspection (which all businesses will expect at some time).
-The danger here is that if there has been any VAT under declaration or input inflation, even if HMRC do not suspect any wrongdoing, it may well be thrown up and spotted by HMRC at this stage.
+The danger here is that if there has been any VAT under-declaration or input inflation, even if HMRC do not suspect any wrongdoing, it may well be thrown up and spotted by HMRC at this stage.
 They may also require further records to be submitted which makes it impossible to hide any longer.

 If you are concerned about a VAT inspection or investigation (whether you have had one, or in the midst of one, or it is upcoming), it is vital to seek legal advice from specialist VAT lawyers to minimise any potential repercussions from HMRC.